 For homeowners, termite inspections are a crucial step in protecting your most important investment.
 Termite colonies can often go unnoticed in a house for five years or more before any sign of infestation is apparent.
 By then the damage can be significant.

-When you call us for a termite inspection one of our representatives will take down your details and schedule a window during the day when you be at home.
+When you call us for a termite inspection one of our representatives will take down your details and schedule a convenient appointment during the day when you are available at home.
 We perform termite inspections in Los Angeles, San Diego, and Orange County.

-The representative performing your termite inspection will be easily identifiable by his clothing, business card and decal on his vehicle.
+The representative performing your termite inspection will be easily identifiable by his or her clothing, business card, and the decal on his or her vehicle.

-He will methodically examine your structure inside and out, write a written inspection report, and then help you select the most appropriate treatment for your structure.
-Depending on the extent of your infestation, he will leave a no-obligation estimate for either localized treatments or termite fumigation using a tent.
+He or she will methodically examine your structure inside and out, create a written inspection report, and then help you select the most appropriate treatment for your structure.
+Depending on the extent of your infestation, he or she will leave a no-obligation estimate for either localized treatments or termite fumigation using a tent.

 Signs of Termites

-Your Hi-Tech inspector is licensed by the California Structural Pest Control Board.
+Take note, your Hi-Tech inspector is licensed by the California Structural Pest Control Board.
 The SPCB recommends inspections every 3 to 5 years.

 Because of the evidence they produce, it’s very difficult for termites to hide from the trained eye of an inspector!
 In areas where evidence is found leading into walls, a special fiber-optic scope can be used by drilling small holes between the framing to look inside the wall void.
 All holes are carefully patched afterwards.